 Seems only fair to point out that this needs to be Okta's bread and butter (as an authentication provider), but "report suspicious activity" speaks much more loudly and is more scannable than "DoorDash account page".

 Account creation is a great time to ensure services aren't storing sensitive information.
-Typically, I would feel comfortable giving credit card info to a food delivery company worth $80 billion US, but there's clearly something valuable to be grifted if DoorDash hasn't figured out how to stop this kind of scam from happening.
+Typically, I would feel comfortable giving credit card info to a food delivery company worth 80 billion dollars, but there's clearly something valuable to be grifted here if DoorDash hasn't figured out how to stop this kind of scam from happening.